I am in earnest -- I will not equivocate -- I will not excuse -- I will not retreat a single inch -- AND I WILL BE HEARD.

 Of all of the prosecutions that are taken place for treason in American history, however, none has involved a traitor of such high magnitude as Donald Trump.
 Of course, Trump's treason is similar to that of Joyce, Burgman and D'Aquino; all three of them have engaged in treason with the intent to serve the interests of enemies national and to rile up part of the American base.

 Of course, one might ask whether Russia is an "enemy national" whose status as such would support a prosecution of Donald Trump.
-The answer, on sober reflection, must be "yes."
+The answer, on sober reflection, must be "yes," Trump is

 Tuesday, January 23, 2024